yiisoft/yii2/docs/guide/runtime-logging.md

 Because of the flushing and exporting level setting, by default when you call `Yii::trace()` or any other logging method, you will NOT see the log message immediately in the log targets.
 This could be a problem for some long-running console applications.
-To make each log message appearing immediately in the log targets, you should set both [[yii\log\Dispatcher::flushInterval|flushInterval]] and [[yii\log\Target::exportInterval|exportInterval]] to be 1, like shown below:
+To make each log message appear immediately in the log targets, you should set both [[yii\log\Dispatcher::flushInterval|flushInterval]] and [[yii\log\Target::exportInterval|exportInterval]] to be 1, like shown below: